Tom-Nagy/know-it/README.md

 Solve: General solve for reoccurring bugs.
 The scripts tags for linking the JavaScript files were not placed properly in the HTML files.
 So i moved them from after to before the `</body>`.

+Issue : Some content is displayed outside the viewport and is not being centered anymore.
+Solve : Remove `display: -webkit-box` in style.css.

 ### Unsolved

 Issue : On iOS, the menu icon is not rendering properly rendering.